EnigmaCurry/d.rymcg.tech/wireguard/README.md

 This configuration starts a wireguard server in a container, and maps to the host port 51820.
-Client credentials are printed to the log in the form of QR codes.
+Client credentials are printed to the log, in the form of QR codes.
 Once the server is up, scan the code with your mobile client, and the VPN is automatically setup.